Rogomi/Traxion-ProjectLego-TechDoc/android.md

 **Android Lifecycle** - Used to manage data and connections between activities and fragments.
 **RxAndroid and RxJava** - Used to connect to a network and manage data.
 **Jetpack Compose** - Android’s modern toolkit for building native UI.
 It simplifies and accelerates UI development on Android.
+**Apollo GraphQL** - Used to communicate data between Android and Server.

 ##### Firebase Platform Libraries.
 **Firebase/Analytics** - Used for App Analytics.